oVirt/ovirt-site/source/feature/gluster-dashboard.html.md

 Dashboard is the basic starting point in any management application.
 It gives a consolidated view of the whole system.
 This feature helps the administrators to get a high level view of the system also helping him to know the areas where his intervention is needed.

-This document describes the design a dashboard for Gluster.
+This document describes the design of a dashboard for Gluster.
 Dashboard will be developed as an UI Plugin using the Ovirt UI Plugin Infrastructure and Ovirt REST API.

 # Owner